marcpouzet/zrun/README.md

 Lustre: the unit delay (pre) and initialization operator (->), the initialized delay (fby), streams defined by mutually recursive definitions.
-It also provides richer programming constructs introduced in Lucid Synchrone but that are not in Lustre: by-case definition of streams with default values, the last value of a signal, the mix of stream equations and hierarchical automata, static parameters and values that are known either at compile or instantiation time), and array operations.
+It also provides richer programming constructs introduced in Lucid Synchrone and Scade but that are not in Lustre: by-case definition of streams with default values, the last value of a signal, the mix of stream equations and hierarchical automata, static parameters and values that are known either at compile or instantiation time), and array operations.